paulbradshaw/python_demo/README.md

 [You might find Try Jupyter an easier option](https://github.com/paulbradshaw/python_demo/blob/master/tryjupyter.md) - a brief intro at that link.

+[And playing with PythonAnywhere](https://github.com/paulbradshaw/python_demo/blob/master/pythonanywhere.md) can be useful too.

 [The next step - storing data using Morph.io - can be found here](https://github.com/paulbradshaw/python_demo/blob/master/morphio.md)